We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 An earlobe affected with cellulitis may be tender and hot to the touch.
 Cellulitis can spread to the bloodstream or other tissues, so it requires medical attention.

-An abscess is a bump on or under the skin that is filled with pus or other fluids.
-Usually, a bacterial infection is what causes it.
+An abscess is a bump on or under the skin that is filled with pus.
+Usually, a bacterial infection causes it.

-Other symptoms of an abscess can vary, but they include fever, nausea, and drainage from the area.
+Other symptoms of an abscess can vary, but they include pain and swelling.
+In some cases, a person may experience a fever, nausea, and drainage from the area.
 An abscess can get worse if it is not treated.